msuarezgalvez/msuarezgalvez/README.md

 Hi, I'm Matías , a passionate metallurgical engineer from Chile.
 I'm interested in new technologies and advanced data analytics.
 I have knowledge of languages such as python, SQL and analysis and visualization tools such as Microsoft Excel, Power BI and Tableau.

-I'm looking forward to gain experience 🏭, learn things🧠, collaborate🤝 and build amazing things for the world🌍!
+I'm looking forward to gain experience 🏭, learn new things 🧠, collaborate 🤝 and build amazing things for the world🌍!

 **Skills**